telerik/blazor-docs/styling-and-themes/overview.md

         }

+    > Using the `@latest` theme version requires using the latest Telerik UI for Blazor version as well.
+    >
-    >note There have been some reports that the `@latest` version sometimes does not work with a message similar to `The "@progress/kendo-theme-material@latest" library could not be resolved by the "unpkg" provider`.
-If trying again a bit later does not help, you can replace the `@latest` moniker with the current latest version of the theme that you can find at the [Themes Repo Releases section](https://github.com/telerik/kendo-themes/releases).
-For example, `^3.0.0` to get the latest version of the major release `3`.
-If you commit such a version, you may want to check for updates after a while.
+    > There have been some reports that the `@latest` version sometimes leads to an error similar to `The "@progress/kendo-theme-material@latest" library could not be resolved by the "unpkg" provider`.
+In such cases, you can replace the `@latest` moniker with a [specific theme version](https://github.com/telerik/kendo-themes/releases).
+For example, use `^8.0.0` to get the latest version of the major release `8`.

     >tip You may want to add a package reference to the `Microsoft.Web.LibraryManager.Build` package so that dependencies are resolved at build-time by LibMan, instead of manually.
 If a version has already been restored, you may need to invoke a `Rebuild` to update it.